AnishDebnath/Temperature-Converter/README.md

 <h1> Temperature Converter Website </h1>

-It is a website of Nike Online Store that creating a captivating and seamless online shopping experience for Nike enthusiasts, bringing the iconic brand to the digital with style and convenience.
+It is a website of Temperature Converter that Converts temperature (in celsius to fahrenheit & vice versa) to other units.

 <h2> Technologies: </h2>